codeforsanjose/open311-gateway/_Docs/log_james.md

 ## To Do.todo

+*  Improve error handling.
 * Allow logs to be configured to go to the System Logger (MacOS & Linux).
 * Stress tester.
 * Remove ant0ine REST library.
 * Fix dates on Searches.